 DECLARE <cursor name> CURSOR FOR SELECT %NOFPLAN ...

 DELETE %NOFPLAN ...

 You can export or import SQL Statements as an XML-formatted text file.
 This enables you to move a frozen plan from one location to another.
-SQL Statement exports and imports include the associated query plan and a flag indicating whether the plan is frozen.
+SQL Statement exports and imports include an encoded version of the associated query plan and a flag indicating whether the plan is frozen.
 For details, refer to Exporting and Importing SQL Statements